wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-r-package/includes/r-package-setup.md

 ![Hello World output](../media/hello-world-2.png)

 Now that you have downloaded and installed R and loaded the wpa R package, you are ready to analyze Workplace Analytics data.
 The wpa R package has multiple built-in sample datasets, including the `sq_data` person query output and the `mt_data` meeting query output.
-You’ll see these sample datasets demonstrated in many of the wpa R package functions in the following units.
+You'll see these sample datasets demonstrated in many of the wpa R package functions in the following units.

 > [!IMPORTANT]
 > Note that `sq_data` and `mt_data` are the names of demo datasets that are pre-loaded with the wpa R package.
 Avoid assigning demo dataset names to imported data, as it makes it easy to accidentally analyze the demo data instead of analyzing your imported dataset.